HDFS to Kafka Sync App

 Make sure you have following utilities installed on your machine and available on

-in environment variables -
+PATHin environment variables -

 Use following command to clone the examples repository:

-git clone git@github.com:DataTorrent/app-templates.git
+git clone git@github.com:DataTorrent/app-templates.git -

 Change directory to

-examples/tutorials/hdfs-to-kafka-sync
+examples/tutorials/hdfs-to-kafka-sync:cd examples/tutorials/hdfs-to-kafka-sync -

 Import this maven project in your favorite IDE (e.g. eclipse).